-Best Hair Straightening Iron of 2020
+Best Hair Straightening Iron

 If you are searching for a premium hair straightening iron for all of your styling needs, then we highly recommend the CHI G2 Ceramic and Titanium iron.
 This is one of our all-time favorite flat irons.
 Its titanium-infused ceramic plates glide easily over most types of hair and it has just about all the features and functions that we would want.
 It automatically shuts off after one hour and has an extra-long swivel cord.
 The CHI has an easy-to-read digital display with temperature presets for different types of hair, along with plus and minus buttons to fine-tune the temperature to your liking.

 However, we did find that this product has a slightly lower maximum temperature than many of its competitors, with a claimed maximum temperature of 425°F and a measured maximum temperature of around 410°F in our tests.
 This shouldn't be too much of an issue unless you usually straighten your hair with the iron as hot as possible.
 The CHI is also one of the more expensive options we have tested and doesn't have a hanging loop for storage.
 However, even with these minor flaws, we strongly feel that it's hard to go wrong with this product if you are searching for the best of the best.

 The BaBylissPRO Nano Titanium is another hair straightening iron that thoroughly flattened the competition in our minds.
 This top-tier iron glides easily across thin and thick hair, leaving it silky-smooth with just a few passes.
 It heats up very quickly and has a listed maximum temperature of 450°F. This iron is available with titanium plates in 1", 1.5", and 2" widths and has a fairly long cord that pivots.